Skip to main content

 • Preferences are loaded at the start of every chat session, so the AI matches your style from the first message.

-• My Cluster Notes are loaded when an investigation runs on the matching cluster, or when you start a chat session against that cluster.
+• My Cluster Notes are loaded when you start a chat session against that cluster.
+They are not loaded during investigations: to make a personal note inform investigations, promote it to Cluster Memory.

-The AI treats personal notes the same way it treats cluster memory — as ground truth context — but only when you're the one running the investigation or chat.
+In chat, the AI treats personal notes the same way it treats cluster memory (as ground truth context), but only in your own sessions.

 Best Practices